 What’s the Best Gluten Free Flour to Use?

 Of the common questions I get for gluten free apple fritters, the main one is which flour to use.
 I actually would prefer an almond or coconut flour (paleo, low carb).
 However, as I saw from the lack of other paleo apple fritters examples online and my few failed attempts, paleo just doesn’t work awesome for apple fritters.
 (Please note I did have one recipe that tasted amazing paleo and lower carb, it just didn’t stick together so is pretty hard to serve to people and didn’t photograph well – feel free to reach out if you really want it [email protected]).

 The best choice for this recipe was a gluten-free all-purpose flour.
 I’ve found a few have a funky taste when bean flours are incorporated into the mix.
 So, I prefer a gluten-free all-purpose flour without fava bean flour included – the difference between this and regular flour is unnoticeable.
 The best tasting I’ve found so far are: King Arthur’s Gluten Free Measure for Measure Flour and Pillsbury Best Gluten Free.

 What Apples Are Best?

-The second most common question is which apples to use for apple fritters…pretty much any “baking apple” can be used; these tend to be firmer, so when you dry them, they are more likely to hold their shake.
+The second most common question is which apples to use for apple fritters…pretty much any “baking apple” can be used; these tend to be firmer, so when you dry them, they are more likely to hold their shape.

 Options include Cortland, Honeycrisp, and gala.
-I tend to go with granny smith as they have a nice flavor and are lower in sugar than most apples.
+I tend to go with Granny Smith as they have a nice flavor and are lower in sugar than most apples.